-But this may be the only option for some of you out there that still need term life insurance coverage at an approximate length of 20 years or greater, but can’t find it any other way.
+But this may be the only option for some of you out there that still need life insurance coverage for 20 years or longer, and can’t find it any other way.

 Exam versus no exam

-The reason for this is simple.
-Life insurance companies determine rates and eligibility based on the history of your health and the more information a life insurance company can gather on you, the more confident they’ll be able to offer you a more competitively priced deal.
+Life insurance companies determine rates and eligibility based on the history of your health.
+The more information a life insurance company can gather on you, the more willing they are to offer you a more competitively priced policy.

-I literally save more than a thousand dollars a year with my life insurance product simply because I opted for a onetime blood withdrawal, health questionnaire, and blood pressure check as part of my exam.
+I literally saved more than a thousand dollars a year with my life insurance, simply because I opted for a one-time blood withdrawal, health questionnaire, and blood pressure check as part of my exam.

 We take our clients’ cases and shop them to see who’s going to give you the best price and the best amount of coverage.

 The advantage of this is that many times we can work with companies that are more willing to work with certain sets of health, hobbies or professional issues that some companies turn down.

-Often if you get stuck with a one size fits all life insurance company, you’re going to pay a higher price and not have nearly as much coverage versus other options.
+Often if you get stuck with a one size fits all life insurance company, you’re going to pay a higher premium and not have as much coverage versus other options.